-To enhance the independence of the Board, Mr. Ong Kian Min was appointed Lead Independent Director on 3 May 2013 to provide a non-executive perspective and contribute to a balance of viewpoints on the Board.
+To enhance the independence of the Board, Mr. Ong Kian Min, the Lead Independent Director, provides a non-executive perspective and contribute to a balance of viewpoints on the Board.
 He is the principal liaison on board issues between the Independent Directors and the Executive Directors.
 Mr. Ong will be available to shareholders with concerns or issues when contact through the normal channels with the Chairman, the Managing Director or the Finance & Administration Director has failed to provide satisfactory resolution or when there is a conflict of interest in such contact.